czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 would usually take, when I saw her sitting on a bench, reading a book.
 "Lisa," I said, and sat down next to her.
 She looked over and I saw confusion turn into surprise and recognition on her face.
 She turned to put the book away into her bag and I saw a diamond ring on her finger.
-"Wow," I said, "is that--?"
+"Wow," I said, "is that—?"
 She held it up for me to see, and immediately I was struck how the light filtering through the diamond looked the same as the glow of that trumpet all those years ago.
 "I can't keep it secret anymore," she laughed, "I'm engaged."

-"Is it--" I started to ask.
+"Is it—" I started to ask.

 "Gary?" she laughed again.
 "No that was ages ago."
 She paused.
 "We were so young back then."
 Another pause.
 "You know, I never even really liked him."

-"But--" I must have given her a strange look.
+"But—" I must have given her a strange look.

 She put her hand on my shoulder.
 "It was always you," she said.
 Then must have realized what she had said and quickly pulled back.
 "I mean, back then," she